-Whilst international applicants can apply for transfer, because of the cap on international students there may be no vacancies in the year they wish to apply for.
+Whilst international applicants can apply for transfer, because of the cap on international students, there may be no international vacancies in the year they wish to apply for.

-The minimum GCSE requirements for A100 must also be met, and there are also minimum A level (or equivalent) requirement.
+To apply for transfer, the minimum GCSE requirements for A100 must also be met and there are also minimum A- level (or equivalent) requirements.